darrenburns/o4t/README.md

 Themes prefixed with `terminal-` use your terminal emulator's ANSI colours.

+## Word lists

+This is a WIP - there's currently only 1 word list - "English Top 1k", and it's defined in code.
+The plan is to just be able to load arbitrary word lists from disk, but I haven't implemented that yet.

 ## Target WPM

 o4t can display a "pace cursor" which you can race against.
 The speed of this cursor is defined by the `target_wpm` config.